redis/redis-doc/topics/eval-intro.md

-# Inroduction to Eval Scripts
+# Introduction to Eval Scripts

 Starting with Redis 2.6, users can execute scripted logic in the server.
 This feature enables the composition of workflows that clients can instruct the server to execute.